microsoft/CsWinRT/Samples/Net5ProjectionSample/README.md

 # C#/WinRT End to End Sample

 This sample demonstrates how to invoke C#/WinRT to build a .NET5 projection for a C++/WinRT Runtime Component, create a NuGet package for the component, and reference the NuGet package from a .NET5 console app.

+Requirements:

+- Visual Studio 16.8 Preview 3
+- .NET 5 SDK RC2

-To run this sample, you will nee to do the following:
+To run this sample, you will need to do the following:

 1. Build the *CppWinRTProjectionSample* solution first.
 This generates the projection and interop assembly using cswinrt, and creates *SimpleMathComponent.nupkg* which can be referenced in consuming apps.